 According to the Workfront 2019 State of Work survey, the average American knowledge worker spends 60 percent of their workday on tasks that aren’t a core part of their job responsibilities.
 That’s a lot of lost time and wasted productivity.

 This is where a DesignOps professional, consultant, or even a whole DesignOps team comes into play.
 Going back to that quote from Thomas J. Watson, Jr., if good design is good business then design should be entwined with every part of your organization.
-DesignOps makes this happen by codifying your design process, coordinating teams, managing design tools and growing the design culture in your company.
+DesignOps makes this happen by codifying your design process, feedback loops, coordinating teams, managing design tools and growing the design culture in your company.
 DesignOps works to create a design language and process that brings consistency to everything your company does.

 Though still a relatively new term, there are tons of people interested in learning more about this team ops function.
 So much so that there's a whole design ops conference dedicated to it.